mttaggart/security-tools/README.md

 ### First Look: [PE-bear](https://github.com/hasherezade/pe-bear-releases)

 When you're ready to go a little deeper, PE-bear is a nice middleground between full-on static analysis and the quick disposition provided by PEStudio.
-With this, you get a hex view, statis, imports, and other information about the executable.
+With this, you get a hex view, stats, imports, and other information about the executable.

 #### Why I Like It